adampage/adam.page/src/index.md

       developer in Portland, Oregon, USA.
 ---

-{{ siteinfo.domain }} is currently in development.
+{{ site.domain }} is currently in development.
 Until it launches, please head over to [adampage.net](http://adampage.net) instead.

 ## Contact